+Third, \SysName must balance the efficiency gains of speculative decoding with the need to meet SLOs.
+Speculative decoding introduces probabilistic performance variations: while longer speculative lengths can boost throughput, they also increase the likelihood of token rejections and latency spikes, which may result in SLO violations.
+Existing approaches often neglect this crucial trade-off, leading to degraded service quality under strict latency constraints. \SysName addresses this by incorporating a SLO-aware efficiency estimator (see \S\ref{sec:efficiency_estimator}) that proactively evaluates whether a chosen speculative decoding configuration can satisfy TPOT requirements before execution.
+This enables \SysName to make adaptive, real-time decisions that optimize for both high performance and SLO compliance, ensuring robust efficiency without sacrificing reliability.

-We have implemented \SysName atop vLLM~\cite{10.1145/3600006.3613165} and evaluated it using real-world LLM inference traces.
-Evaluation results show that \SysName can effectively adapt to varying workloads and system configurations, consistently achieving low inference latency and high SLO attainments.
-Compared with state-of-the-art speculative inference systems, \SysName enables 1.14$\times$ to 14.3$\times$ speedups while meeting SLO requirements.
+We have implemented \SysName atop vLLM~\cite{10.1145/3600006.3613165} and evaluated using real-world LLM inference traces.
+Evaluation shows that \SysName can adapt to varying workloads and system configurations, consistently achieving low latency and high SLO attainments.
+Compared with state-of-the-art speculative inference systems, \SysName enables up to 66\% speedups while meeting SLO requirements.

-To summarize, we make the following contributions: \setlist[itemize]{itemsep=0ex,topsep=0ex,parsep=0ex} \begin{itemize} \item We proposed \SysName, an efficient LLM inference system with adaptive speculative decoding. \item We designed a fine-grained control mechanism for speculative length (i.e., adaptive drafter and confidence prior verifier), which can adapt to varying request patterns and system configurations and achieve optimal performance with theoretical guarantee. \item We designed an efficient algorithm (i.e., SLO-aware efficiency estimator) to achieve high SLO attainment under varying performance requirements. \item We evaluated \SysName using real-world production traces, which demonstrates that \SysName can significantly improve inference performance by up to 14.3 $\times$ compared with baselines. \end{itemize}
+To summarize, we make the following contributions: \setlist[itemize]{itemsep=0ex,topsep=0ex,parsep=0ex} \begin{itemize} \item We proposed \SysName, an efficient LLM inference system with adaptive speculative decoding. \item We designed a fine-grained control mechanism for speculative length (i.e., adaptive drafter and confidence prior verifier), which can adapt to varying request patterns and system configurations and achieve optimal performance with theoretical guarantee. \item We designed an efficient algorithm (i.e., SLO-aware efficiency estimator) to achieve high SLO attainment under varying performance requirements. \item We evaluated \SysName using real-world production traces, which demonstrates that \SysName can improve inference performance by up to 66\% compared with baselines. \end{itemize}